 - Save the Children

 - WWF (World Wildlife Fund for Nature).

 What's it like working in the third sector?

 You can expect:

-- flexible working conditions, part-time work and working from home, but sometimes on short-term contracts;
+- flexible working conditions, including the opportunity for part-time work and home working

 To find out about typical salaries and working conditions in your chosen career, see job profiles.

-What are the key issues in the charity and voluntary work sector?
+What are the key issues in the charity sector?

 Brexit, the uncertain economy and overstretched local authorities are some of the biggest political issues affecting the third sector, according to a 2017 Lloyds Bank Foundation report, Facing forward: how small and medium-sized charities can adapt to survive.